-Listen, these jeans were so tough they didn’t need a sappy name variation, like Tuf’ Skins or any of that sort of marketing mumbo jumbo.
+Listen, these jeans were so tough they didn’t need a sappy name variation, like Tuf’ Skins or any of that sort of marketing mumbo-jumbo.
 (Look at the models in the ad, those are no nonsense kids, ready for action!
 And the jacket!
-Holy jumping jehosephat!
+Holy jumping Jehoshaphat!
 That is the height of big lapel 70’s greatness.)
-The Toughskins were so bad-ass, so tough-as-nails that Sears, confident in their invention, put a guarantee on Toughskins.
+The Toughskins were so bad-ass, so tough-as-nails that Sears, confident in their creation, put a guarantee on Toughskins.
 If you wore through the 3/4 inch, highly fortified knee of the pant, they would trade you out a new pair.
 And thanks to a certain young boy, a decision which almost took the company down in the mid-1970’s.

 I never fancied myself any sort of fashion expert.
 As my wife points out, I often wear black shoes with brown belts.
 But, I have to tell you, I became sort of a celebrity at the 38th Street Sears store in KCK.
 As previously mentioned, I was tough, tough, tough on clothes.
 I still rip through clothes, especially my fashion foundation of blue jeans.
 I’ve gone through knees, ripped out belt loops, ripped gashes front and back.
-Heck, one time, I even caught the cuff on the heel of my shoe and walked/tore the hem right off the pants.
-So naturally, a mother, with six lovely children and limited budget, would eventually throw up the white flag and to insure the financial solvency of the Hays family, put destructo-boy in the new technology out of Sears Research and Development.
-But, it was not that mother believed any of the Sears durability claims, she liked the guarantee.
+Heck, one time, I even caught the cuff of a pair of jeans on the heel of my shoe and walked/tore the hem right off the pants.
+So naturally, a mother with six lovely children and limited budget, eventually threw up the white flag to insure the financial solvency of the Hays family and put Destructo-Boy in the new technology out of Sears Research and Development.
+It was not so much that the mother believed any of the Sears durability claims, she liked the guarantee.

 “Hello, Master Hays.
 New jeans, sir?”

-“New pair of Toughskins.
+“New Toughskins.
 Husky, not regular.”
-I felt like 007 in a exotic Russian nightclub.
+(It was like I was 007 in a exotic Russian nightclub).